vuejs/pinia/docs/core-concepts/state.md

 })
 ```

-The `$patch` method also accepts a function to group object mutations that are difficult to apply with an object, e.g. array mutations:
+However, some mutations are really hard or costly to apply with this syntax: any collection modification (e.g. pushing, removing, splicing an element from an array) requires you to create a new collection.
+Because of this, the `$patch` method also accepts a function to group this kind of mutations that are difficult to apply with a patch object:

 ```js
 cartStore.$patch((state) => {